Skip to main content

 Retention

-Audit entries are stored in a NATS KV bucket with configurable retention settings.
-When entries exceed the TTL or the bucket reaches its size limit, older entries are automatically removed.
+Audit entries are stored in a NATS JetStream stream with configurable retention settings.
+When entries exceed the max_age or the stream reaches its size limit, older entries are automatically removed.
 Export entries before they expire if you need long-term retention.

 Configuration